 Skill requirements In order to measure skills in the data, we leverage the Occupational Information Network (ONET) database to construct skill requirements by fine occupational categories.
 The ONET 19.0 release contains standardized descriptors on tasks needed to perform a job for each of the 954 occupational categories of the Standard Occupational Classification (SOC).
 We keep the importance value of all descriptors in Abilities, Knowledge, Skills and Work Activities, and the value of all the descriptors in the Work Context section, altogether 199 descriptors.
-We use a principle component analysis (PCA) with exclusion restrictions to extract cognitive, manual and interpersonal skills for all SOC occupation codes (as in e.g., Lise and Postel-Vinay (2020) and Bárány et al. (2020)).
+We use a principle component analysis (PCA) with exclusion restrictions to extract cognitive, manual and interpersonal skills for all SOC occupation codes (as in e.g., Lise and Postel-Vinay (2020) and Bárány et al. (2020)).10

 Specifically, we extract the first three principal components and rotate them in order to satisfy the following exclusion restrictions: 'Mathematical Knowledge' only affects the first component, 'Multilimb Coordination' only affects the second component, and 'Social Perceptiveness Skill' only affects the third component.
 This allows us to conceptualize the first component as cognitive, the second as manual and the third as interpersonal skill requirement.
 This procedure further allows us to preserve most of the information contained in the data while obtaining a meaningful measure of broad skill requirements.
 For example, some of the most important contributors to manual skill requirements, besides 'Multilimb Coordination', are 'Gross Body Equilibrium', 'Performing General Physical Activities', 'Speed of Limb Movement', 'Gross Body Coordination'.
 Some of the most important contributors to cognitive skill instead are 'Complex Problem Solving', 'Mathematics' or 'Perceptual Speed'.
-In Table 6 in the Appendix we list the 25 most important descriptors contributing to each of our three skill requirement measures.
-This reduction in dimensionality is especially important when thinking about skill distances between occupations.
+In Table 5 in the Appendix we list the 25 most important descriptors contributing to each of our three skill requirement measures.
+This reduction in dimensionality is especially important when thinking about skill distances across occupations.
+To see this, consider two cases.
+In the first case, the researcher observes a set of highly correlated measures of the same skill (type 1), each observed with noise.
+In the second case, the researcher observes the same set of noisy measurements of skill type 1 and an additional measure of a different skill type (type 2).
+While in the first case, dimensionality reduction simply improves on the precision of the measurement of skill type 1 and hence of skill differences, in the second case it avoids over-counting differences in the first as compared to the second skill type, therefore reflecting true skill differences.
+In Appendix section B.2 we provide more details on this important point.
+In summary, reducing the number of skill measurements when calculating skill distances is crucial - not only does it condense information, but it also accurately represents the genuine disparities among various multidimensional skill sets.